Products & Innovation

 The CPU runs on two AAs, which the manufacturer says should give you 50 hours constant use.
 But the DC ONE-X is not perfect, and the fault within this design lies in fixing the CPU.
-David Clark gives you a clip and bracket for the CPU for attaching to things such as a seatbelt, pants belt or slid over a document pocket.
+David Clark gives you a clip and bracket for the CPU for attaching to things such as a seat belt, pants belt or slid over a document pocket.
 That clip is plastic, which might not display the ruggedness of the rest of the headset.

 The other problem is the cord length between the plug and the CPU: it's just too short.
-We trialled the DC ONE-X in a Piper Warrior, and could secure the CPU only by sliding the clip between the window sill and the upholstery.
+We trialed the DC ONE-X in a Piper Warrior, and could secure the CPU only by sliding the clip between the window sill and the upholstery.
 Due to the cord length, the clip couldn't reach the seat belt or anywhere else.

 View All Weaver David Clark models: View All Available David Clark products.